Plymouth Suburban: 1956-1961: Separate series

 Separating the wagons from the other lines was done to limit confusion when ordering parts.
 Station wagons were growing in popularity, but never matched sedans in volume.
 Hence there were certain compromises made over the years by all manufacturers.
 Ford was known to sell Mercury wagons on the shorter Ford wheelbase, particularly in the Comet and Meteor series, and Oldsmobile, Buick and Pontiac Bonneville full size wagons all shared Chevrolet's 119 inch wheelbase for a time (unlike the sedans and coupes on their 123.5 inch wheelbase).
 Chrysler reversed this.
 Preferring to maintain the exclusive nature of the Town & Country, the company based all wagons on the larger bodies and smoother suspensions of the senior divisions.
 This made it difficult for Plymouth to compete in price with Ford and Chevrolet, but did allow them to claim the roomiest wagon in the low-priced field.
 It also meant the wagons used many parts shared with Chryslers, DeSotos and Dodges, but not other Plymouths.
 The unique name meant Plymouth dealers were limited in liability; when a mechanic found his new torsion bar was inches too short to fit, he had no one but himself to blame for requesting a Belvedere part instead of a Sport Suburban part.

-Suburbans for 1958 were quite similar to those sold in '57, but with detail changes like an under-bumper grille and a V in the grille centee.
+Suburbans for 1958 were quite similar to those sold in '57, but with detail changes like an under-bumper grille and a V in the grille center.
 The P-L-Y-M-O-U-T-H lettering was gone again, replaced by a hood emblem.
 The rear vision mirror was mounted on the dashboard moved off center toward the driver's side.
 The old L-head six was available (though not much longer) and there were now three "Dual Fury" V8s; 225 bhp, 250 bhp (4bbl) and 290 bhp (8bbl), as well as a 350cid "Golden Commando" option.

 Although based on the same body, 1959 Plymouth Suburbans featured an 'egg-crate' grille and side trim changes, while the front bumper lost its raised center section and larger tail lamps set the 1958s apart from the rear.